 The first two litters deserve some extra info - the 1st litter (by MM) contained a/o Mrs Phil Greenwell’ ch Falmorehall Frobisher , a huge typical male but without offspring , F- Fabian exported to the German ‘Stonehage’ breeder Herr Hartwig Lohmann , F- Fidelio & F- Fortesque , the latter two exported to the States ; the 2nd Call Me Madam litter (by Dom Perignon) produced Falmorehall Hudson owned by Bournewood breeder Mrs Mary Denton , recipient of two Crufts’ reserve tickets ; he fathered the last Honeycroft litter , ie the one out of ch Bulliff Warrior’ daughter Honeycroft Fiddlesticks which gave ch Honeycroft Goldilocks & Gentleman Jim , the latter , mated to ch Damaria Princess Nena , gave Damaria Honey who on her turn mated to Damaria Prince Odin produced D- Mr Mago exported to the Dutch Hotsand Walker breeders Mr/Mrs Doualla .

 Hudson’ brother Crosley sired a Falmorehall litter out of F- Happy Fella’ daughter Eljishanor Frieze ; Mrs Windham kept their son F- Echo whereas his sis F- Aphrodite was purchased by Glynpedr breeder Mr R Boatwright who mated her to his Crufts’ winner ch (Meps) Brave Chaka resulting in a/o G- Wild Orchid exported to Mrs Harrieth Sandberg of Moloss kennels – Sweden .
-Here below Call Me Madam’ sire Falmore Langton (brother to ch Parcwood W Bear Esq) & CM Madam’ litter brother Happy Fella , photographed Aug '84 .
+Here below Call Me Madam’ sire Falmore Langton (brother of ch Parcwood W Bear Esq) & CM Madam’ litter brother Happy Fella , photographed Aug '84 .

 There certainly were other Mastiffs of note at the OEMC Ch Show at Lyme Park whereas others mentioned in the Catalogue were absent , a/o the Honeycroft ch brace Danny Boy & Dolly Daydream , b May ’80 and bred by Mrs Janet Atkinson out of her ch Honeycroft Crismas Cracker (The Devil’ son Honeycroft Argus ex Garstars Eric’ daughter Canonbury Gemini) ; it was the 1st litter sired by the show sensation of the day , ie ch Hollesley Medicine Man .